JLuisCuamatzi/USMA_H2O2_Adaptation/02_MappingAndCoveragePlotting/README.md

 <b>02.3.- Computing the Ratio of Normalized Coverage </b>
  - We computed the ratio between normalized coverage in each sample against the initial strain (<i>U. maydis</i> SG200)

-<b>02.4.- Mapping genomes from sequenced pools and analysis of coverage</b>

-<b>02.5.- Analysis of coverage with a base-pair resolution at the breakpoint of chr 9 duplication</b>
+<b>02.4.- Analysis of coverage with a base-pair resolution at the breakpoint of chr 9 duplication</b>

-<b>02.6.- Analysis of Copy Number Variations with CNVnator</b>
+<b>02.5.- Analysis of Copy Number Variations with CNVnator</b>

 ### 02.1.- Mapping